 Uranium mines have a significant impact on the economic condition of Northern Arizona.
 The opportunity for employment in economically ravaged towns such as Colorado City is enormous.
 During the 1980s and 1990s this town as well as Fredonia, Arizona and Kanab, Utah saw reduction in poverty and welfare from wages earned by their citizens from the mines and associated jobs.
 The royalties that the State of Arizona receives from these mines should not be dismissed by a state that is in financial strife.
 Previous uranium mining in 10 separate mines has had absolutely no detectable negative impact on tourism.
 Quite the contrary - the old head frame of the Orphan Mine, located within Grand Canyon National Park, is a tourist attraction, a symbol of the powerful attraction that brought early settlers westward.
 The Orphan mining claim was first located in 1893 by a prospector named Dan Hogan who discovered copper on the south wall of the Grand Canyon, 1100 feet below the rim.
-After serving as a Rough Rider during the Spanish American War, Dan Hogan returned to prospecting.
-In 1906 he filed for a mining claim patent on the Orphan Mine and his old Commandant, Theodore Roosevelt, signed it himself.
-From this it might be construed that Teddy Roosevelt believed in multiple land use, and that the beauties of the Grand Canyon could coexist with mining.
+After serving as a beauties of the Grand Canyon could coexist with mining.
 The Orphan Mine was mined for uranium within Grand Canyon National Park from 1953 to 1969.
-The mine was situated off the scenic and welltraveled routes, resulting in most park visitors being unaware of the mine's existence.
+The mine was situated off the scenic and well-traveled routes, resulting in most park visitors being unaware of the mine's existence.
 Similarly, the other 9 mines, 8 on the North Rim, are far from the view of most tourists.
 Mining has occurred for over 4 decades in the breccia pipe province, with only a positive financial impact on the economy of Arizona.